-- In opposing the Respondent's motion to strike, the Applicant argues, inter alia, that his advanced age and medical conditions, in combination with the nature of the interlocutory decision under review and the consequences if his application were successful (i.e. the possibility the admissibility proceeding would be at an end), constitute exceptional circumstances warranting departure from the prematurity principle.
-The Applicant is 96 years of age.
-In the Decision under review, in the context of the Applicant's request for appointment of a designated representative, which the ID granted, the ID summarized the medical evidence it reviewed as follows: - 162.
+- [24] In opposing the Respondent's motion to strike, the Applicant relies upon his advanced age and medical conditions, the effect of the COVID-19 pandemic, and the fact his application for judicial review seeks an order of prohibition and asserts Charter arguments related to the fairness of the admissibility hearing process.
+The Applicant notes that, in the Jurisdiction Decision in the context of the Applicant's successful request for appointment of a designated representative [DR], the ID summarized the medical evidence it reviewed as follows: - 162.
 According to the medical documents submitted with his application, Mr. Oberlander's vision precludes him from visual recognition of people or defined objects.
 He is unable to attend any functions that require visual input.
 His audiologist notes that he is unable to communicate effectively under any circumstances.
 Mr. Oberlander was referred for a memory assessment and the psychologist who prepared the subsequent report noted that while aspects of his memory functioning are age-appropriate, his ability to recall verbally presented information following even a brief time delay is very limited.
-The psychologist concluded that "his variable orientation to time and place, coupled with his cognitive slowing, further impairs his ability to fully appreciate and comprehend verbal instructions and the ensuing result of action taken based on that instruction. - [23] The Applicant's argument, that his case raises exceptional circumstances, is summarized as follows in his written representations in response to this motion:
+The psychologist concluded that "his variable orientation to time and place, coupled with his cognitive slowing, further impairs his ability to fully appreciate and comprehend verbal instructions and the ensuing result of action taken based on that instruction. - [25] The Applicant's motion record includes an affidavit of his daughter, whom the ID appointed as his DR, which attaches a transcript of the November 25, 2020 hearing before the ID that resulted in the Scheduling Decision.
+At the hearing, the Applicant's counsel explained to the ID that, because of the COVID-19 lockdown and the Applicant's vulnerability, counsel could not meet with him in person.
+Rather, they have attempted to communicate with him over the telephone, but this has been extremely difficult because of his hearing impairment.
+Counsel also explained that the DR is not in a position to speak for the Applicant on some of the issues counsel wishes to identify.